 [Cutoff Date (AIA)—The effective filing date of a claimed invention.]]

 Practice Note: To accommodate the changes made by the AIA, the model instructions refer to the Cutoff Date for each claimed invention.
 Under pre-AIA law, the Cutoff Date can vary both by claim and by which subsection of pre-AIA § 102 is being considered.
 For example, the Cutoff Date is the date of invention for pre-AIA § 102(a), but it is the date one year prior to the earliest effectively claimed priority date for pre-AIA § 102(b).
 The AIA expressly defined both “effective filing date” and “claimed invention” in AIA § 100(i) and 100(j), respectively.
 Under the AIA, the Cutoff Date is the effective filing date of a claimed invention.
-Thus, depending on whether pre-AIA or AIA law applies to each patent claim at issue, the Cutoff Date for different claims in a single patent may be different from one another.
+Regardless of whether pre-AIA or AIA law applies to each patent claim at issue, the Cutoff Date for different claims in a single patent may be different from one another.
 If different claims in a patent are asserted to have different Cutoff Dates, and those Cutoff Dates are disputed, the jury may need instructions on determining the Cutoff Date(s) of each patent claim.
 If there are different Cutoff Dates among the asserted claims of a single patent, then the jury may also need to be instructed on the differences in the pool of available prior art.

 File wrapper—See “prosecution history” below.